oncody/civ-board-game-2010/README.md

 * Each city can only have 1 wonder
 * Immediately replace the wonder from the market
 * A blockaded wonder tile prevents use of the corresponding wonder card
+* An obsoleted wonder removes the corresponding wonder card but leaves the wonder tile
+* When a wonder tile is destroyed, remove the corresponding wonder card

 #### Art Devotion
 * Gain 1 culture